PelionIoT/mbed-cloud-sdk-java/backends/pelioncloud_devicemanagement/docs/AccountPolicyGroupsApi.md

 AccountPolicyGroupsApi apiInstance = new AccountPolicyGroupsApi();
 String groupId = "groupId_example"; // String | The ID of the group.
 Integer limit = 50; // Integer | The number of results to return (2-1000).
 Default 50.
-String after = "after_example"; // String | The entity ID to fetch after the given one.
+String after = "after_example"; // String | The entity ID to retrieve after the given one.
-String order = "ASC"; // String | Record order based on creation time.
+String order = "ASC"; // String | Record order based on creation.
 Acceptable values: ASC, DESC.
 Default: ASC.
 String include = "include_example"; // String | Comma-separated additional data to return.
 Currently supported: total_count.
 String statusEq = "statusEq_example"; // String | An optional filter to retrieve users by status.
 String statusIn = "statusIn_example"; // String | An optional filter to retrieve users with a specified set of statuses.